 Eating a healthy, balanced diet is one of the best ways to improve your overall well-being, feel more energetic and be your best you.
 Be sure to include plenty of fresh fruit and vegetables, whole grains and lean protein in your meals.
 Avoid sugary foods, caffeine and alcohol which give you a temporary boost but can leave you feeling drained in the long run.

 A good night’s sleep is key to avoiding and preventing increasing stress levels.
 Try to get into a sleep routine, going to and waking up at the same time each day, even at weekends.
 Keep your bedroom cool and comfortable and do something relaxing before bed such as taking a bath or reading.
 Avoid eating and caffeinated drinks in the evenings.
+(Here’s a list of snacks to avoid.)
 You should also try to avoid looking at electronic screens before bed as the light they give off can interfere with your natural sleep-wake cycle.
 Try putting your smartphone down, and picking up a book or magazine.

 It’s important to spend a little time outdoors every day — fresh air and natural daylight both have a positive influence on your mood.
 If you don’t have time to go for a long walk, try getting off the bus one stop earlier and extending your walk into work, or simply wander to the shops in your lunch break.
 If you really can't get outside then sitting next to a window or using a daylight lamp can also help.

-Breathing exercises – Try breathing in deeply for 5 seconds, hold and release for 5 seconds.
+- Breathing exercises – Try breathing in deeply for 5 seconds, hold and release for 5 seconds.
+More breathing exercises here.

 And one of the best ways to support a low-stress lifestyle is by managing stress at work.